sanisoclem/preint-test/readme.md

 ### Run in Docker

-This repository uses [clux/muslrust](muslrust) to build the binaries against musl instead of glibc.
-This simplifies the setup of the build environment and lets us use `alpine` or `scratch` as base.
+This repository uses [clux/muslrust][muslrust] to simplify the build environment and lets us use `alpine` or `scratch` as base.
 This app creates a <5MB image.

 ```bash
 $ git clone git@github.com:sanisoclem/preint-test.git